 If you are referred in a module during the Supplementary period, you will be required to take an examination, do a piece of coursework or in some cases, a combination of both.
 The module information will detail the method of assessment for referrals.
-Please see the information below to access the module details:

-ZI - Referral information can be found on the University website module page under the Assessment tab.
+Referral information can be found on the module pages.
+Select the module and under the Assessment tab you will find the referral information for each module.